wintercms/meta/release-notes/build-457.md

 ## Community Improvements:
 - Various improvements (performance and otherwise) made to the TravisCI integration with the main repos to make contributing to PRs a nicer experience
-- Various improvements to the automated testsuite
+- Various improvements to the automated testsuite (including a new style checker, the existing code base has been cleaned up to conform to the style checker.
+It may be made more strict in the future, for now all PRs are required to adhere to it)
 - Added documentation for the `theme:sync` command and for the `--relative` option for the `october:mirror` command

 ## Dependencies
 - Added inline_style and inline_class Froala plugins into the base Froala build
+- Added polyfill for `:focus-visible` CSS selector to the backend (https://github.com/WICG/focus-visible)
+- Added polyfill for `event.key` in JS events to the backend (https://github.com/cvan/keyboardevent-key-polyfill)